Gay literature: 1970s

+1980s–1990s

 In the 1980s, Edmund White — who had cowritten the 1977 gay sex manual The Joy of Gay Sex — published the semiautobiographical novels A Boy's Own Story (1982) and The Beautiful Room Is Empty (1988).
 Bret Easton Ellis also came to prominence with Less than Zero (1985), The Rules of Attraction (1987) and later American Psycho (1991).
 Nobel Prize winner Roger Martin du Gard's unfinished Lieutenant-Colonel de Maumort, written between 1941 and 1958, was published posthumously in 1983.
 It explores adolescent homosexual relations and includes a fictional first-person account, written in 1944, of a brief tragic encounter between a young soldier and a bakery apprentice in rural France.

-Colombian-born gay author Fernando Vallejo on 1994 published his semi-autobiographical novel Our Lady of the Assasins.
+Colombian-born gay author Fernando Vallejo on 1994 published his semi-autobiographical novel Our Lady of the Assassins.
 The novel deals with the topic of homosexuality in a secondary way, but it is notable for being set in the context of a Latin American country where it is a taboo.

-Taiwanese author Chu T’ien-wen’s Notes of a Desolate Man (1994) is written from the first-person perspective of a Taiwanese gay man.
+Taiwanese author Chu T'ien-wen's Notes of a Desolate Man (1994) is written from the first-person perspective of a Taiwanese gay man.
 Chu compiled the experience of gay men in various cultures as portrayed through media to construct the narrative of Notes of a Desolate Man.
-The novel has often been criticized by Taiwanese critics for its fragmentary structure and narrative, due to Chu’s frequent use of quotations and references.
-Chu’s “presumably heterosexual” and female identity has also inspired various different readings of the novel, as well as “a tension that has been used to serve very different sorts of sexual politics.”
+The novel has often been criticized by Taiwanese critics for its fragmentary structure and narrative, due to Chu's frequent use of quotations and references.
+Chu's "presumably heterosexual" and female identity has also inspired various different readings of the novel, as well as "a tension that has been used to serve very different sorts of sexual politics."

-The following year, Chi Ta-wei published Sensory World (1995), which is composed of short stories are significant because of their explicit discussion of sex, sexuality, gender, transgender identity, and male homosexual desire.
+The following year, Chi Ta-wei published Sensory World (1995), which is composed of short stories that are significant because of their explicit discussion of sex, sexuality, gender, transgender identity, and male homosexual desire.
 In 1997, Chi published Queer Carnival, which contains a detailed list of Taiwanese queer literature (covering themes of gay, lesbian, transgender, and other sexuality and gender identities).

 In 1997, the short story "Brokeback Mountain" written by Annie Proulx was published.
-It would be later adapted into a critically acclaimed Academy Award nominated film in 2005.
+It would later be adapted into a critically acclaimed Academy Award nominated film in 2005.

 The founding of the Lambda Literary Award in 1988 helped increase the visibility of LGBT literature.